A simple sketching algorithm for entropy estimation: Abstract

 \section{Abstract}

-We consider the problem of approximating the empirical Shannon entropy of a high-frequency data stream when space limitations make exact computation infeasible.
-It is known that $\alpha$-dependent quantities such as the R\'{e}nyi and Tsallis entropies can be estimated efficiently and unbiasedly from low-dimensional $\alpha$-stable data sketches.
-An approximation to the Shannon entropy can be obtained from either of these quantities by taking $\alpha$ sufficiently close to 1.
-However, practical guidelines for the choice of $\alpha$ are lacking.
-We avoid this problem by going directly to the limit.
-We show that the projection variables used in estimating the R\'{e}nyi entropy can be transformed to have a proper distributional limit as $\alpha$ approaches 1.
-The Shannon entropy can then be estimated directly from a data sketch based on this limiting distribution.
-We derive properties of the distribution, showing that it has a surprisingly simple characteristic function $(i \theta)^{i \theta}$ and that the $k$th moment of the exponential of such a variable is $k^k$ for all non-negative real values of $k$.
-These properties enable the Shannon entropy to be estimated directly from the associated data sketch as the logarithm of a simple average.
-We obtain the Fisher information for the statistical problem of recovering the entropy from the data sketch and hence a lower bound on the standard error of the estimated entropy.
-We show that our proposed estimator has theoretical statistical efficiency of 96.8\% and confirm this with an empirical study.
-Finally we demonstrate that in order for the estimator to have $1+\epsilon$ coverage with high probability the sketch must have size $O(1/\epsilon^2)$, in agreement with theoretical bounds.
+We consider the problem of approximating the empirical Shannon entropy of a high-frequency data stream under the relaxed strict-turnstile model, when space limitations make exact computation infeasible.
+An equivalent measure of entropy is the R\'{e}nyi entropy that depends on a constant $\alpha$.
+This quantity can be estimated efficiently and unbiasedly from a low-dimensional synopsis called an $\alpha$-stable data sketch via the method of compressed counting.
+An approximation to the Shannon entropy can be obtained from the R\'enyi entropy by taking $\alpha$ sufficiently close to 1.
+However, practical guidelines for parameter calibration with respect to $\alpha$ are lacking.
+We avoid this problem by showing that the random variables used in estimating the R\'{e}nyi entropy can be transformed to have a proper distributional limit as $\alpha$ approaches 1: the maximally skewed, strictly stable distribution with $\alpha = 1$ defined on the entire real line.
+We propose a family of asymptotically unbiased \emph{log-mean estimators} of the Shannon entropy, indexed by a constant $\zeta > 0$, that can be computed in a single-pass algorithm to provide an additive approximation.
+We recommend the log-mean estimator with $\zeta = 1$ that has exponentially decreasing tail bounds on the error probability, asymptotic relative efficiency of 0.932, and near-optimal computational complexity.

-\section{Introduction}
+\section{INTRODUCTION}